Satisfactory Academic Progress Policy For 2017-18 Federal Financial Aid Recipients

 It is important for students to pursue all sources of gift aid.
 Many scholarships are available for current college students (see http://sites.allegheny.edu/finaid/scholarship-opportunities/).

 If there is a situation that is not reflected on the FAFSA, please notify the Financial Aid Office.
-Commonly seen situations include, but are not limited to, recent job losses, unusually high out-of-pocket medical expenses, and one-time payments received during the previous calendar year.
+Commonly seen situations include, but are not limited to, recent job losses, unusually high out-of-pocket medical expenses, and one-time payments received during the calendar year used on the current FASFA.
 Federal regulations apply in these situations, which means forms and documents are required, but the Financial Aid Office can help.